Food and Drug Administration, HHS.

 The Food and Drug Administration (FDA) is announcing a public meeting on the Animal Generic Drug User Fee Act (AGDUFA).
 FDA invites public comment on the AGDUFA program and suggestions regarding the features FDA should propose for the next AGDUFA program.

-FDA is announcing its intention to hold a public meeting on AGDUFA.
-The authority for AGDUFA expires September 30, 2013.
-Without new legislation, FDA will no longer have the authority to collect user fees to fund the generic animal drug review process.
+The authority for AGDUFA expires September 30, 2018.
+Without new legislation, FDA will no longer have the authority to collect user fees to fund the generic new animal drug review process.
 Prior to beginning negotiations with the regulated industry on AGDUFA reauthorization, section 740A(d)(2) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
-379j-13(d)(2)) requires FDA to: (1) Publish a notice in the Federal Register requesting public input on the reauthorization; (2) hold a public meeting at which the public may present its views on the reauthorization including specific suggestions for changes to the goals referred to in section 740A(a) of FD&C Act; (3) provide a period of 30 days after the public meeting to obtain written comments from the public suggesting changes; and (4) publish the comments on FDA's Web site.
+379j-13(d)(2)) requires FDA to: (1) Publish a notice in the Federal Register requesting public input on the reauthorization; (2) hold a public meeting at which the public may present its views on the reauthorization including specific suggestions for changes to the goals referred in section 740A(a) of FD&C Act; (3) provide a period of 30 days after the public meeting to obtain written comments from the public suggesting changes; and (4) publish the comments on FDA's Web site.
 FDA is holding a public meeting to gather information on what FDA should consider including in the reauthorization of AGDUFA.
 FDA is interested in responses from the public on the following two general questions and welcomes other pertinent information that stakeholders would like to share:

 1. What is your assessment of the overall performance of the AGDUFA program thus far?